Disruption-Consulting/autoMigrate/README.md

 # automigrate
 Utility to consistently migrate legacy NON-CDB Oracle databases to PDB at minimal cost and delay.

-- uses functionality included with the basic software license
+- uses functionality exclusively included in the basic software license
 - reduces application downtime to a minimum
 - tested on source database versions 10.1, 10.2, 11.2, 12.1, 12.2, 18.3 (NON-CDB)
 - tested on target database versions 19.3 through 19.8 (CDB)